psnider/license-plate-game-aurelia/ReadMe.md

 Since this was a project for me to learn Aurelia,
 I didn't get around to writing tests.

-If this web-app winds up being something that I use for a production deployment, then I'll add appropriate tests then.
+If this web-app winds up being something that I use for a production deployment, then I'll add appropriate tests.
-In the meantime, I'll revisit both the ReactJS and Vue.js web-apps, and I may even consider other frameworks, such as Svelte and Hyper-HTML.
+In the meantime, I'll revisit both the ReactJS and Vue.js web-apps, and I may even consider other frameworks, such as Svelte or Hyper-HTML.
+(I've used both Angular 1 and 2 in the past, and find them too complicated.)

 ## Two main test categories
 I like to divide tests into two groups:
-- independent of the network
+- those independent of the network
 These test all normal computation, and use mocks to test local code.
-- requires the internet
+- those that require the internet
-This may have dependencies on external services, which may fail.
+These may have dependencies on external services, which may fail.

 I like test frameworks that support alternatives to pass/fail.
 For example, mocha support skip(), which causes tests to show up in test results, but as not having been run.